 - People land on your website directly when SEO is properly done

-Your main goal is to get the ‘source of traffic’ ball rolling in your social media strategy for short term rental business.
+Your main goal is to get the ‘source of traffic’ ball rolling in your social media strategy for a short-term rental business.

 The main essence is to create a video of every prominent aspect of your vacation rental so that you can:

 - Create rich listing pages with your videos